bathrllab/bathrllab.github.io/index.markdown

 ![Group photo 2023-2024](/assets/img/group_2324.jpg){: .crop-image }

-The Bath Reinforcement Learning Lab is a machine learning research group at the Department of Computer Science at the University of Bath.
-We focus on core reinforcement learning research, including hierarchical RL, intrinsic motivation, explainability, causality, and generalization.
+The Bath Reinforcement Learning Lab is a machine learning research group in the Department of Computer Science at the University of Bath.
+We focus on core reinforcement learning research, including hierarchical RL, intrinsic motivation, explainability, causality, and generalisation.